mng827/ecg-classification-public/reports/REPORT.md

 Supraventricular (S) and Fusion (F).

 Potential ideas for improvement:
-- Oversampling the classes with fewer examples should help the model predict these classes better.
+- Oversampling the classes with fewer examples during training should help the model learn these classes better.
 This can be done by specifying a Sampler in the PyTorch Dataloader.

 # (Optional) Task 3: Testing Holdout Set